acetaminophen and guaifenesin (cont.)

 You should not use this medication if you are allergic to acetaminophen or guaifenesin.

 It is not known whether acetaminophen and guaifenesin will harm an unborn baby.
-Do not use cold or cough medicine without medical advice if you are pregnant.
+Do not use cold and cough medicine without medical advice if you are pregnant.

 Acetaminophen and guaifenesin may pass into breast milk and may harm a nursing baby.
-Do not use cold or cough medicine without your doctor's advice if you are breast-feeding a baby.
+Do not use cold and cough medicine without your doctor's advice if you are breast-feeding a baby.

 How should I take acetaminophen and guaifenesin (Comtrex Deep Chest Cold, Theraflu Flu & Chest Congestion)?